cristianvogel/GML/README.md

 ## Generative Movement Language

+### This project has now become a token generator for 'text sonification' through FreeSound API

 A token based score generator which uses context-free grammars and (optional) word lists to generate text scores.
 By working with text as symbolic data for input and output, a score can be assigned meaning through interpretation by human performers and/or software agents.